 These back to school books aren’t just lessons about how school works but also how to work with others at school.
+From being anxious about going back to school, to being excited to be off these books cover all kinds of emotions children have when it’s time to go back to school.

 My primary goals as a preschool teacher are never the academic goals.
 Social-emotional growth is always the most important goal in my classroom.
 Learning to separate securely from a parent at preschool, learning how to develop friendships, share space and materials, or accept others who aren’t just like you are a few of countless social-emotional milestones I aim to support my students through and books on this booklist are some of my tools to do so.
 These back to school books coupled with circle time activities focused on emotions make great first week activities in any classroom.